nguyenanhnhan/Attire/docs/user-guide/extending-environment.md

 Extending Twig Environment
 ========

-Twig is flexible enough for all your needs, even the most complex ones.
-CI-Twig implement tags, filters, functions and even operators with ease thanks to for an open architecture.
+Twig is flexible enough for all your needs, even the most complex ones. **Attire** implements Twig tags, filters and functions with ease thanks to for his open architecture.

 ---